-Submit an accurate and complete medical authorization request via MN–ITS (PDF) or on the paper Authorization Form (DHS-4695) with the required documentation and fax it to the Authorization Medical Review Agent.
+Submit an accurate and complete medical authorization request via MN–ITS (PDF) or on the paper Authorization Form (DHS-4695) (PDF) with the required documentation and fax it to the Authorization Medical Review Agent.

-Required documents for authorization includes:
+Required documents for authorization include:

 Refer to the Billing Section for general billing information.
-It is the responsibility of the provider to bill with a correct HCPCS code, HCPCS modifiers, ICD-9 codes and CPT codes.
+It is the responsibility of the provider to bill with a correct HCPCS code, HCPCS modifiers, ICD diagnosis codes and CPT codes.
 If the recipient is enrolled in fee-for-service MHCP, with or without a spenddown, the provider must provide the services and bill MHCP.

 MN–ITS is a no cost online DHS web based HIPAA compliant billing, inquiry and communication tool.
 Computer and internet access is required.
-Refer to the MN–ITS Interactive 837P User Guide (PDF) for instructions on billing an individual claim without other insurance or Medicare.
+Refer to the MN–ITS Interactive 837P User Guide for instructions on billing an individual claim without other insurance or Medicare.